Just A Tree - Full Color Realism The Easy Way

 How To Do Layering and Soft Edges For Realism

-It's 'Just a Tree' but will give you not only a beautiful painting but also an information packed lesson!
-See value in action, with a wide range of real darks and lights in the finished product.
+'Just a Tree' but will give you not only a beautiful painting but also an information packed lesson!
+See value in action, with a wide and believable range of dark to light green in the finished product.

-This isn't the way your mother painted watercolors, but even beginners can turn out a nice painting and gain understanding of the basic techniques you need for realistic painting.
-Yes, working in layers often looks weird in the middle of the process, but it's the easiest way I've found for great results.
+Even beginners can turn out a nice painting and gain understanding of the basic techniques you need for realistic painting.
+Yes, working in layers often looks weird in the middle of the process, but it's an easy technique for great results.

-In this lesson you'll concentrate on some fundamental skills in painting realism - mixing greens, working in layers, painting dark values that glow with soft edges.
+This lesson concentrates on basic skills in painting trees - mixing greens, working in layers, painting dark values that glow with soft edges.

 I'm a self taught artist and I love teaching!

 I showed a lot of talent as a child, but my parents discouraged art - a waste of time!
 I spent my adult life as a nurse and raised a family - pretty busy.
 I also kept painting.

 I wanted my paintings to be realistic, but the watercolor teachers would roll their eyes and tell me, "That's not how you paint watercolors."

 Despite the naysayers, I just kept going and taught myself how to paint realism, the way I wanted it, with watercolors.
 After years of practicing (and lots of bad paintings), I got really good.

 I found that not only did I really enjoy teaching other people (and giving them the encouragement I never had), I continued to learn and improve my art through teaching others.
 It's a win-win!